TEnders64/OnlinePython_Lectures/week3/lecture2.md

 ####What We Are Going To Cover Today
 - More Jinja2 templating
+- Session vs Cookie
+- Hidden Inputs

+####Jinja2 Is Our Engine, You Are The Driver
 - Embedded Python and passing data into our 'views' (templates)
 ```html
 <html>
   <body>